 This guidance was developed and agreed by the Clinical Working Group representing partner organisations from across Europe and within the JOIN community.
-The main philosophy of first aid education is that it is universal, available for everyone and free.
+The main philosophy of First Aid education is that it is universal, available for everyone and free.

-The goals of first aid
+The goals of First Aid

-The goals of first aid include the following:
+The goals of First Aid include the following:

-- Preservation of life, including resuscitation - Alleviation of suffering and providing comfort - Prevention of further illness or injury - Promotion of recovery and well-being
+- preservation of life, including resuscitation - alleviation of suffering and providing comfort - prevention of further illness or injury - promotion of recovery and well-being

-The JOIN Clinical Working Group has ensured as much as possible that this new European First Aid for Young People guide is consistent with recommendations provided by the European Resuscitation Council (ERC), and is appropriate in the context of the age group it is aimed at.
+The JOIN Clinical Working Group has ensured as much as possible that this second edition of European First Aid Guidelines is consistent with recommendations provided by the European Resuscitation Council (ERC), and is appropriate in the context of the age group it is aimed at.